 About 50% Of The Income Made On Amazon, Is Made Through Text Links Placed Within The Content Of A Website Or Blog.
 Simple Text Links have proven to be the most effective way to get visitors to click on them.

+When Surfers Trust The Content On Web Pages; they are much more likely to click these links; than they are to click graphic links.

 #3 Product Images Should Be Clickable Links